josephg/egwalker-paper/reg-text.typ

 // TODO: anonymise the references to repos for the conference submission
 // Can use a service like https://anonymous.4open.science/

+In this work we have benchmarked Eg-walker's performance on 3 criteria:

+/ Merge speed: The time taken to merge a large, complex set of changes from a remote peer.
+/ Memory usage: The amount of RAM used.
+/ Storage size: The size on disk to store the document's history.

+Eg-walker compares favorably on all of these metrics.
+In our testing, the algorithm merges changes faster than CRDTs in almost all cases.
+It scales well.
+Unlike OT, Eg-walker still performs well when there are a large amount of concurrent changes.
+And the resulting file sizes are smaller than all other evaluated formats.

+// Eg-walker also performs better than CRDTs in one other important

+Eg-walker also has one other large compared to the CRDT implementations presented here: In all the CRDT based implementations we studied, the system has a CPU and memory overhead that is paid every time the document is loaded from disk.
+By contrast, when an Eg-walker document is loaded from disk, no data beyond the document's current contents need to be loaded.
+Eg-walker only has a CPU and memory overhead when merging remote, concurrent changes.
+And even in this case, all RAM used returns to baseline levels after the changes have been merged in.

+only does work when merging concurrent changes.
+In our measurements below we compare the cost of loading a CRDT to the worst-case performance of Eg-walker.

+ Note CRDTs typically need to keep their "CRDT state" in memory during all editing operations - so they usually retain a relatively constant amount of RAM the entire time the document is loaded.
+Eg-walker - like OT based algorithms - generally have no fixed overhead while the document is loaded.

-We implemented two versions of eg-walker: one in TypeScript that is optimised for code simplicity @reference-reg, and one in Rust (as part of the _Diamond Types_ library @dt) that is optimised for performance.
+We implemented two versions of eg-walker: one in TypeScript that is optimised for simplicity and readability @reference-reg, and one in Rust (as part of the _Diamond Types_ library @dt) that is optimised for performance.
-The TypeScript implementation omits several optimisations, including internal run-length encoding and B-trees, but its behaviour is otherwise equivalent to the Rust implementation.
+The TypeScript implementation omits several important optimisations, including internal run-length encoding and B-trees, but its behaviour is otherwise equivalent to the Rust implementation.
 The benchmarks in this section use the Rust version.
 Details of the hardware and software setup of our experiments are given in @benchmark-setup.

+To make a fair comparison, we have also implemented our own reference CRDT library using the same optimization tricks and data structures as our Eg-walker implementation.
+Our benchmarks show our home-grown CRDT library outperforms the industry standard libraries of Yjs and Automerge.
+They have nevertheless been included for completeness.

+We have also implemented a simple OT library for comparison. *TODO: SAY MORE ABOUT THIS?*

 == Editing traces